[Image Description: Book cover for Rosie The Raven, by Helga Bansch, featuring a young white-presenting child flanked by two enormous black ravens.]

 Understand Disability Acceptance (NOT just ‘awareness’)

 In ‘We’ll Paint The Octopus Red,’ a big-sister-to-be helps her parents recognize that her new baby sibling with Down syndrome will be just as valuable a family member as any other child.
+Avoid the sequel though, it’s awful.
+I’m still looking for a better book that centers a person with Down Syndrome’s voice, rather than a sibling.
 (Down Syndrome)

 In ‘All My Stripes,’ Zane’s mom lists the things she loves about his unique autistic mind.
 Caveats: This book contains a foreword by a leader of the reviled autism-exploitation group Autism Speaks, and the non-autistic illustrator created non-literal (re: non-neurodivergent) illustrations, as the ‘stripes’ listed aren’t literally on the zebra.
 Irritating.
 (Autism)

-‘Fish In A Tree’ is the story of a clever girl with diagnosed dyslexia who has been labeled as a troublemaker in her attempts to hide her disability.
-Caveats: One character is presumably autistic and wears a ‘Flint’ T-shirt, but the author uses this without addressing either social disabilities or the Flint water crisis, which is cowardice.
-It’s also been critiqued by rich folks who don’t believe that physical abuse and bullying would be overlooked by adults.
+‘Fish In A Tree’ is the story of a clever girl with undiagnosed dyslexia who has been labeled as a troublemaker in her attempts to hide her disability.
+Caveats: One character is presumably autistic and wears a ‘Flint’ T-shirt, but the author uses this without addressing either social disabilities or the Flint water crisis – COWARDICE.
+It’s also been critiqued by wealthy folks who don’t believe that physical abuse and bullying would be overlooked by adults in a public school (HAH!).
 To read more on the intersection of poverty and lack of adult intervention with bullying, click here.
 (Dyslexia)

 ‘Naomi Knows It’s Springtime‘ – ignore the outdated, blurry illustrations, have kids close their eyes when you read this.
 Naomi can tell it’s spring in a multitude of ways using other senses and by being a reasonably intelligent human.
 When her condescending neighbor ties to throw a pity party for her, Naomi has none of it.
 (Blindness)